 That’s easier said than done.
 I have this idea in my head that a ‘good’ mom never wants (needs) a vacation from her children.
 A ‘good’ mom should have unlimited energy to devote to her kids, and failure to muster that energy is nothing short of selfish.
 But that’s just crazy.

-As I’m finishing up my shower, Suzie shows up on the other side of the glass to have a casual conversation with her sister and to laugh at the bummies.
+As I’m finishing up my shower, my daughter shows up on the other side of the glass to have a casual conversation with her little sister and to laugh at the bummies.
 Right now, in this moment, I’m happy to include them in my personal time.
 Why not?
 We are all still beautifully connected, even as we each try to find our own way.

 Do you ever need a need a “mommy vacation”?
 How do you make time for yourself?